MisterSeajay/gpt-docs/docs/_pages/index.md

   caption: "Photo credit: [**Patrick Fore** via _unsplash.com_](https://unsplash.com/@patrickian4)"

 intro:
-  - excerpt: "This page is a one-stop listing of GPTs created by [joynt.co.uk](https://dev.joynt.co.uk).
-Use this page to find a GPT or explore some (brief) details about what the GPTs do."
+  - excerpt: "GPTs are custom versions of ChatGPT that are tailored for specific tasks or topics.
+This page is a one-stop listing of GPTs created by [joynt.co.uk](https://dev.joynt.co.uk).
+Use this page to find a GPT or explore some (brief) details about what these GPTs do."

 feature_row:
   - image_path: /assets/images/arcane_paintbrush.jpg